 Christa also learns and studies the works of the late greats like Alois Podhajsky, Ray Hunt and Tom Dorrance as well as being an anatomy and bio-mechanics junkie, reading and learning as much as she can about how the horse's mind and body works.
 She looks forward to any and all opportunities to further her knowledge and develop her skills.

 This led her to the study of both barefoot trimming and the art of Tai Chi.
 For the past six years, Christa has been responsible for the hoof care of The Rock'n Star's herd as well as a number of privately owned horses.
 This responsibility has helped her to gain even more knowledge about how horses move and what they need and has led to her role as the Hoof Care and Saddle Fit instructor for Kheiron Collage of Equine Therapy.

 Through her study of Martial Arts, Christa has used Tai Chi to develop her own self control, feel, balance, flexibility, strength and coordination.
-She has gained skills in Qi Gong, Chi Coil, Tai Chi, Tai Chi Chuan and a number of weapons forms such as Broad Sword, Long Sword, and Staff.
+She's gained skills in Qi Gong, Chi Coil, Tai Chi, Tai Chi Chuan and a number of weapons forms such as Broad Sword, Long Sword, and Staff.
 She feels that these skills have helped her in her horsemanship exponentially.

-Christa is also an author and has written H.E.A.R.T., A Mindful Collection Vol 1 and A Mindful Collection: A Little Further Down the Trail; three books that offer readers a glimpse at both her experience and her perspective around working with horses of all levels and backgrounds.
-She also contributes a monthly article to Saddle Up magazine.
+Christa, also an author, has written H.E.A.R.T., A Mindful Collection Vol 1 and A Mindful Collection: A Little Further Down the Trail; three books that offer readers a glimpse at both her experience and her perspective around working with horses of all levels and backgrounds.
+She also contributes a monthly article to Saddle Up magazine since 2015.

 Her goal is to facilitate horses and humans developing the same kind of relationships, based on trust, respect, compassion and fun that she's developed with so many of her own amazing equine teachers using her own unique perspectives on horsemanship, a perspective she calls Horsemanship from the Heart.